Dartmouth-Data-Analytics-Core/DAC-tRAX/README.md

 `--cores`
 Number of processing cores to be used (default = 8)

-To add additional parameters: edit the python call by appending a space followed by \
-then return a newline and add the flag you desire.
+To add additional parameters: edit the python call by appending a space followed by a "\" then return a newline and add the flag you desire.
 An example of this can be seen below.

 ```bash